What is a YouTube Analytics dashboard?

 Cost per Click (CPC)

-The price an advertiser pays a publisher for each click on a link.
+Cost per click is the price an advertiser pays a publisher for each click on a link.

 What type of visualization works best on a YouTube Analytics dashboard?